Tuesday, February 06, 2024

 You can easily ski to Shadow Lake on regular Nordic skis

-This outing is doable on Nordic XC skis as long as the trail has been packed down or skier tracked by others ahead of you (lodge staff and guests are pretty good at keeping the trail in shape.)
+This outing is doable on Nordic XC skis as long as the trail has been packed down or skier tracked by others ahead of you (Guests are pretty good at keeping the trail in shape.)

 It's an easy ski or hike to the Red Chairs at Shadow Lake